GoAuditsGoAudits

 Documentation and Records

-A chemical SOP specifies the types of records that must be kept, such as training logs, inspection reports, incident documentation, and waste disposal records to demonstrate compliance and improve chemical safety practices.
+A chemical SOP specifies the types of records that must be kept, such as training logs, inspection reports, incident documentation, and waste disposal records to demonstrate compliance and improve chemical safety practices in your workplace.
 It also establishes procedures for regularly reviewing and updating the chemical SOP to reflect changes in regulations, practices, or organizational needs.

 How to Create & Use Chemical SOPs in 9 Steps?